The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 Required documents

-In order for VTEK members to be able to make an objective and balanced decision, the following documents are required:
+In order for VTEK members to have the opportunity to make an objective and informed decision, the following documents are required:

 • completed referral to VTEK;

-• medical documentation, extracts from the medical history, results of examinations, conclusions of medical consultants);
+• medical documentation, extracts from the medical history, examination results, conclusions of consultant doctors);

 • a copy of the work book;

-• certificate of a disabled person, if the person already has a disability.
+• a disability certificate if the person already has a disability.

-If necessary, additional documents may be requested to make an objective decision of the VTEK.
-Decoding and analysis of the received materials allow specialists to determine the degree of disability, its connection with professional activities, as well as the presence of indications for determining the disability group.
+If necessary, additional documents may be requested to make an objective decision by VTEK.
+Decoding and analysis of the received materials allow specialists to determine the degree of disability, its connection with professional activity, as well as the presence of indications for determining the disability group.

-One of the important functions of the VTEC is to solve difficult situations when the medical commission of the polyclinic for admission of a person to work cannot independently make a decision, or the patient himself or his employer does not agree with it.
+One of important functions VTEC is the solution difficult situations when the medical commission of the clinic for admitting a person to work cannot independently make a decision, or the patient himself or his employer does not agree with it.

-To determine the suitability for work, the profile specialist of the polyclinic fills out a referral to the VTEK.
-The interpretation of this term implies the inclusion in the sphere of interests of such a commission not only the purely medical condition of the patient, but also the features of his work activity.
-Specialists will try to assess whether the performance of labor duties at a particular workplace will lead to a deterioration in a person’s condition.
-When making an opinion, the medical commission will also take into account the desire of the patient himself to work in his current position.
+To determine suitability for work, a specialized clinic specialist fills out a referral to VTEK.
+Deciphering this term implies inclusion in the sphere of interests of such a commission not only medical condition the patient, but also the characteristics of his work activity.
+Experts will try to assess whether performing work duties at a particular workplace will lead to a deterioration in the person’s condition.
+When making a conclusion, the medical commission will also take into account the patient’s desire to work in his current position.

 Determination of the degree of disability and disability group

-Patients are often referred to VTEC in order to determine the degree of disability and disability group.
-This will require the patient to:
+Patients are often referred to VTEC to determine the degree of disability and disability group.
+In this case, the patient will be required to:

-1. An application with a request to send it to the VTEK to resolve the issue of determining the degree of disability and / or disability group.
+1. An application with a request to send it to VTEK to resolve the issue of determining the degree of disability and/or disability group.

 2. Medical documentation.